wxk6b1203/lla/README.md

 # Latitude and Longitude to Address

 ### Introduction
-LLA(Latitude and longitude to Address) is a little script convert Latitude and longitude position to address using baidu API, which uses a tool to convert ll to MC address, and then get data from Baidu.
+LLA(Latitude and longitude to Address) is a little script convert Latitude and longitude position to address using baidu API, which uses a tool to convert **Latitude and Longitude** to **Mercator Coordinate**, and then get data from Baidu.
 All the injected logic is based on [saitjr's blog](http://www.saitjr.com/uncategorized/baidu-location-picker-interface.html) and [his repo](https://github.com/saitjr/STConvertLL2MC).
 The command line interface is done by myself.

 It may only enable address in Mainland China.
 ### Requirement